Stationary coupled KdV systems and their St\"ackel representations: Coupled KdV hierarchy

 where $k=1,2,\ldots$.
-The formula (\ref{c8b}) (or (\ref{beautiful})) was not present in literature before and it provides us with an effective way of calculating higher functions $P_{i}$ from the lower ones without necessity of integration.
-The functions $P_{i}$ turn out to be components of cosymmetries of the cKdV hierarchy (\ref{c11a}) as the next section explains.
+The formula (\ref{c8b}) (or (\ref{beautiful})) was not present in literature before and it provides us with an effective way of calculating higher coefficients $P_{i}$ from the lower ones without any need of integration.
+The functions $P_{i}$ turn out to be components of cosymmetries of the cKdV hierarchy (\ref{c11a}), see the formula (\ref{mham}) below.